 4 Cr.
 Hrs.
 (3 lecture & 3 lab hrs. per week)

-PREREQUISITES: BIO 221, BIO 225, NS 220.
+PREREQUISITES: BIO 221, BIO 225 and

-An introduction to the fundamental principles of ecology and evolution.
-Understand the origin and complex interactions among plants, animals, microbes, the environment, and the diversification of life through evolutionary processes.
-Topics will include natural selection, speciation, evolutionary processes, ecosystems, populations, biogeography, and biogeochemical cycles.
+NS 220 or permission of instructor.

+An introduction to the fundamental principles

+of ecology and evolution.
+Understand the

+origin and complex interactions among

+plants, animals, microbes, the environment,

+and the diversification of life through

+evolutionary processes.
+Topics will include

+natural selection, speciation, evolutionary

+processes, ecosystems, populations,

+biogeography, and biogeochemical cycles.
 3:3:4

-BIO 330 (GO 330) Paleobiology
+BIO 330 (GO 330)

+Paleobiology